 Braising renders tough, chewy cuts of meat tender using low temperatures, moist heat and acidic ingredients.
 Tomatoes, which have a pH of 4, commonly fill the acidic role, but coffee grounds, with a pH of 5, prove just as effective at tenderizing — with a bonus.

 Coffee grounds add a complex, rich flavor to a variety of dishes.
-And because spent coffee grounds work in just about any braised meat dish, you can save at the grocery store, assuming you already drink the beverage.
+And because spent coffee grounds work in just about any braised meat dish, you can save money at the grocery store, assuming you already drink the beverage.

 Simply add 1 tablespoon of coffee grounds to the braising liquid at the start of cooking.
 Try adding coffee grounds to pot roast, short ribs and Boston butt.
 If you use the braising liquid as a sauce, strain it through a fine-mesh sieve before serving.